LurkNautili/lurknautili.github.io/index.md

 title: LurkNautili's Github front page
 ---
 # Welcome to lurknautili.io!
-This is my portfolio / home page / collection of curiosities.
+This is my portfolio, home page, collection of curiosities.
-Inevitably different parts will fall out of sync with one another, but at the time of writing this (September 2021), this is the very first version of the site and many things are bound to change.
+Inevitably different parts will fall out of sync with one another, but I do try to keep this up to date.

-I may use this "Welcome" page as a "News" page in the future, very much still figuring things out currently...

-Pretty new to making public-facing web pages, so bear with me here.
+Yeah I know it looks kinda crude, the visual side of web design isn't something I excell at currently.
+Just think of it as "programmer art" or placeholder art and perhaps it'll seem more palatable.